lipixx/docker-rh-ex/Readme.md

 ##Step 2 - Ruby APP

-For the ruby app, we use a single Dockerfile that installs a minimal CentOS with ruby and the required gems, redis and sinatra.
+For the ruby app, we use a single Dockerfile that installs a minimal CentOS with ruby and the required gems: redis and sinatra.

-We are going to connect the Ruby APP to a LBR, and also to Redis DB.
+We are going to connect the Ruby APP to Redis DB.

 Sinatra must listen not only to localhost interfaces, (this is the default behaviour), so we have added a line to the ruby app in order to intsruct it to